cui-shaobo/fancy-title/README.md

 - **WordCoverage**: Evaluates the degree to which the acronym covers the words in its description.
 - **LCSRatio**: Checks if the acronym follows the sequence of letters from the description.

+For all of these metrics, the higher, the better.
+The highest value is 1.0 while the lowest is 0.0.

 ## 🌟 Key Features ![Key Features](https://img.shields.io/badge/Key_Features-Highlights-orange)